Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Conclusion

 \section{Conclusion}

 We have established upper and lower bounds on the smallest possible simple regret and cumulative regret for the noisy optimization of a Brownian motion.
 These bounds are tight up to a logarithmic factor in $T$.
 Our results complement the existing bounds on Bayesian optimization with smooth functions, revealing that in fact the cumulative regret enjoys similar scaling laws in the smooth and non-smooth scenarios.
-It would be interesting to determine whether the same is true for other non-smooth processes, such as the Ornstein-Uhlenbeck process or multi-dimensional variants of BM.